w4bo/spare/README.md

-# TrajectoryMining
-This project is about discovering General Co-movement Pattern from Large-scale Trajectories.
+# Discovering General Co-movement Pattern from Large-scale Trajectories.

-I am not longer supporting this project as I have dismissed from previous affliation.
-For request, please email fanqinus@gmail.com

-#How to run this project
+## How to run this project
 Two tasks are available: _snapshotGeneratorJar_ which build a fat jar based on _Spark 2.11_ to execute the **Snapshot Generation** phase and _spareJar_ that takes care of the **Star Graph generation** and **Apriori Enumeration**.
 Two mocks dataset are included inside the `src/main/resources` folder.

-##Running Snapshots generation
+## Running Snapshots generation

 Simply launch the following command: